RasmusEdvardsen/SubredditBattleRoyale/README.md

 ## Future ideas (**Clean up this mess**)
 * Look in to ERC20 tokens.
 Voting sessions for owners, or something like that?
 * Consider Solana as a blockchain, and figure out equivalent of ERC-20 standard token for Solana.
-* Should configure CORS on backend thru az cli deploy script, and same for backend URI env var for frontend
+* Should configure CORS on backend thru az cli deploy script, and same for backend URI env var for frontend.
+* Check for wallet on mobile as well somehow.
+If possible, then show in architecture diagram.

 ## Progress
 * [Frontend](https://subredditbattleroyale.z16.web.core.windows.net/)